-- To develop a diagnostic tool for examining the subjective wellbeing (SWB) of people in professional, managerial or leadership roles - To examine wellbeing in the workplace as well as wellbeing outside of work a whole of person approach - To educate leaders about what factors impact wellbeing, identify their unique wellbeing enhancers and detractors and motivate to operate at the top end of their set range more of the time - To provide robust and evidence-based data for organisations and individual to target effective wellbeing actions
+- \To develop a diagnostic tool for examining the subjective wellbeing (SWB) of people in professional, managerial or leadership roles. - SWB is defined as "a delicate balancing act between an individual's social, emotional, psychological and physical assets (resources) and the particular social, emotional, psychological and physical liabilities (challenges) they are facing in life and at work."
+(Dodge et al 2012) - ❖To examine wellbeing in the workplace as well as wellbeing outside of work a whole of person approach - \To educate leaders about what factors impact wellbeing, identify their unique wellbeing enhancers and detractors and motivate to operate at the top end of their set range more of the time - ❖To provide a robust and evidence-based source of data for organisations to use in designing further wellbeing interventions

-Development of the Survey (2)
+Development of the survey (2)